Benard-Kwoba/FMCG-ANALYTICS-Breakages-Analysis/Breakages_Analysis_Project_Guide.md

 Identify the products with the highest breakages for 2024 Determine the leading causes of breakages for 2024.
 Compare breakages across different categories (responsible categories, warehouses, shifts, etc.) for 2024.
+Statistical Analysis: Impact of erroneous Dates and Shift(OFF) on the overall result

 Visualization
 Objective: Create visualizations to represent the analysis results.